Belterra Park Gaming & Entertainment Center: History

 River Downs opened in Cincinnati, Ohio in 1925 as the Coney Island Race Track.
 It was opened 15 years after the closing of a previous track in Cincinnati, Old Oakley Race Course.
 The race track sits right along the banks of the Ohio River, adjacent to the Coney Island water park and Riverbend Music Center.

 The famous horse Seabiscuit made two appearances at the track in 1936.
 His trainer "Silent Tom" Smith shipped the horse in from Detroit with jockey Red Pollard for two consecutive starts.
 On October 3, 1936, he ran third in the Western Hills Handicap and two weeks later he ran third in the Eastern Hills Handicap.

 The track managed to survive the disastrous Cincinnati flood of 1937 and re-opened under the name of "River Downs."
-Races were and still are held primarily in summer.
+Races were and still are held primarily in the summer.
 The 7-furlong turf course was created in 1956, making River Downs the 13th track in America with a grass racing strip.
 The infield grass course has drawn rave reviews from horsemen across the country.
 Hall of Fame jockey Laffit Pincay, Jr. once quoted, "This is the best turf course I've ever ridden on," after he rode Highland Crystal to victory in the Budweiser Breeders' Cup there.

-On May 17, 1976 an apprentice jockey won the eighth race at River Downs aboard Red Pipe.
+On May 17, 1976, an apprentice jockey won the eighth race at River Downs aboard Red Pipe.
 It was the race that would launch the career of one of the world's most renowned riders, Steve Cauthen.
 "The Kid", as he was called, went on to be the leading apprentice and overall rider at River Downs that season.
 He later rode Affirmed to become the youngest rider to sweep the Triple Crown.
 He eventually became a champion rider in Europe and may forever be the only jockey ever to win the Irish Derby, French Derby, Italian Derby and England's Epsom Derby in addition to capturing America's "Run for the Roses."

 During the 1980s, the Miller Genuine Draft Cradle Stakes grew to become the richest race for 2-year-olds in the state of Ohio.
 The 1983 winner, Coax Me Chad, went on to a second-place finish behind Swale in the 1984 Kentucky Derby.
 The 1984 "Cradle" winner did his predecessor one better – he won the 1985 Kentucky Derby.
 Spend A Buck not only won the Derby, but went on to win ten races and over $4.2 million, eventually being crowned American Horse of the Year.